GitTools/GitVersion/docs/input/docs/reference/build-servers/octopus-deploy.md

 ---
 Order: 80
 Title: Octopus Deploy
+Description: Details on the Octopus Deploy support in GitVersion
 ---

 While not a build server, there are a few things to consider when using Octopus